elys-network/bindings/contracts/financial-snapshot-contract/README.md

 ## Features

 ### 1. Dashboard for $ Value

 - Calculates the $ value as the product of the Amount and the price per unit.

 ### 2. Total Balance

 - Computes the sum of Portfolio and Rewards.

 ### 3. Portfolio

-- **Portfolio Balance:** Aggregates the $ value of Liquid Assets, Staked/Committed Assets, Liquidity Positions, Leverage LP, Margin Positions, USDC Earn, and Borrows.
+- **Portfolio Balance:** Aggregates the $ value of Liquid Assets, Staked/Committed Assets, Liquidity Positions, Leverage LP, Perpetual Positions, USDC Earn, and Borrows.
 - **Liquid Assets:** Represents the $ value of idle assets in the user wallet on the DEX.
 - **Staked/Committed Assets:** Accumulates the $ value of various staked and committed assets.
 - **Liquidity Positions:** Aggregates the $ value of all open liquidity positions in liquidity pools.
-- **Leverage LP & Margin Positions:** Calculates the $ value of all open leverage LP and margin positions.
+- **Leverage LP & Perpetual Positions:** Calculates the $ value of all open leverage LP and perpetual positions.
 - **USDC Earn:** Represents the $ value of USDC deposited in the USDC earn program.
 - **Borrows:** Represents the negative $ value of the sum of all borrowed assets.

 ### 4. Rewards

 - Provides $ values of unclaimed rewards in USDC, EDEN, and External Rewards.
 - Represents the amount of unclaimed EDEN-Boost rewards.

 ### 5. Liquid Assets Tab

 - Shows the price, 24 hr change, total amount, available tokens, and tokens in order, with $ values for oracle activated pool or Elys AMM price for fixed weight pools.

 ### 6. Liquidity Position Tab

 - Displays the pool rate, APR, balance, and rewards with $ value of unclaimed rewards allocated for the specific pool.

 ## Specifications

 ### Price Calculation

 - Oracle price for oracle activated pool or Elys AMM price for fixed weight pools.

 ### APR Calculation

 - Aggregated sum of Fee APR, Inflationary EDEN rewards, and external rewards APR.

 ### Pool Rate

 - Ratio of each asset in the specific pool.
 They add up to 100.

 ### Current TVL

 - $ value of the sum of all assets inside a pool.

 ## Usage